Typically, a very conservative investor is:

 Buying stocks comes with what's called "equity exposure," the risk that the shares you own could fall in value or become worthless.
 This could be due to a problem with the specific company that issued the shares or it could be caused by a general stock market crash.
 If you want your money to grow substantially over time, you'll need at least some equity exposure.
 How much you decide to allocate to stocks will depend on your goals, age and risk tolerance.

-Bonds are the foil to stocks.
+Bonds are the foil to stocks, as they're part of the fixed-income security family of investments.
 They're the slow-and-steady refuge when stocks aren't performing well.
 When you buy stocks you become a partial owner.
 With bonds, by contrast, you're a lender instead of an owner.
 Companies and governments issue bonds to raise money.
 U.S. Treasury bonds are generally considered a rock-solid investment because there's virtually no risk that you'll stop receiving interest or that you could lose your principal.

 Your principal?
 That's the amount you pay for a bond.
 Your bond will come with a coupon rate that represents the percentage of your principal that you'll receive as an interest payment.
 You keep earning interest until the bond's maturity date.
 If you put all your money in bonds you probably wouldn't earn enough to beat inflation by much, depending on interest rates.